 - 43% response rate as a mono-treatment, and 63% response rate when combined with sertraline, in a 120-patient trial.

 But as a follower of tDCS research, you’ll know that both research studies and clinical routine results can have a lot of variance to them.
 Why is this the case?

 The simple answer is, it’s complicated.

 Both tDCS and depression are so multifaceted in nature that interactions between different factors potentially impacting treatment result seem to be all over the place.
 Trying to make sense of what’s going on so you can give the right treatment to the right patient may seem almost like a lost cause.

 But there is hope:

-In this article, we present a list of the five evidence-based factors that affect patients’ response to tDCS-treatment for depression based on that meta-analysis.
+In this article, we present a list of five evidence-based factors that affect patients’ response to tDCS-treatment for depression based on this meta-analysis.

 What factors predict response to tDCS-treatment for depression?